Char B1: Char B1 bis

 The Char B1 bis had a top speed of 25 km/h provided by a 307 bhp petrol engine.
 The first batch of 35 Char B1 bis used the original engine but from 1938 to May 1940 they were slowly re-equipped.
 Its weight was about 31.5 tonnes.
 The operational range was about 180 km which was similar to other tanks of the period.
 At 20 km/h the three fuel tanks (total capacity of 400 L) would be exhausted in six hours.
-To improve matters, at first, trailers with an 800-litre auxiliary fuel tank were towed but this practice was soon abandoned.
+To improve matters, at first, trailers with an 800-litre auxiliary fuel tank were towed but this practice was soon abandoned, together with the trailer hooks at the rear.
 Instead Char B1 units included a large number of fuel trucks and TRC Lorraine 37 L armoured tracked refuelling vehicles specially designed to quickly refuel them.
 The last tanks to be produced in June had an extra internal 170 L fuel tank.
 To cool the more powerful engine the Char B1 bis had the air intake on the left side enlarged.
-It is often claimed this formed a weak spot in the armour, based on an incident on 16 May near Stonne where two German 37 mm PAK guns claimed to have knocked out three Char B1s by firing at the intakes at close range.
+It is often claimed this formed a weak spot in the armour, based on an incident on 16 May near Stonne where two German 37 mm Pak guns claimed to have knocked out three Char B1s by firing at the intakes at close range.
 The air intake was a 6 in thick assembly of horizontal slits alternately angled upwards and downwards between 28 mm thick armour plates, and as such intended to be no more vulnerable than the normal 55 mm side plates.
+Nevertheless, this feature was abandoned in the Char B1 ter.